What Is A Zero Waste Lifestyle?

 5. Use A Bamboo Tooth Brush | Eco Boost

 Kate Arnell is a TV presenter, eco blogger and vlogger under the name of Eco Boost.
 One of Kate’s zero waste lifestyle tips from her Bedtime Routine blog and Morning Routine video (see below) is to use a bamboo toothbrush.
-She recommends a toothbrush without plastic bristles like this one.
+These are a much more sustainable alternative to plastic toothbrushes.

 6. Switch To Soap Bars | Eco Life Choices